akayasse/synthetic-noise/README.md

 # synthetic-noise
-These is code to add synthetic noise to an AVIRIS or AVIRIS NG synthetic image based on NEdL
+These is an IDL code to add synthetic noise to an AVIRIS or AVIRIS NG synthetic image based on NEdL.

 # Inputs
 the inputs for this file are a synthetic AVIRIS or AVIRIS NG images and NEdL coefficients.
 The NEdL coefficients were originally created by Phill Dennison.
 Contact him or Alana Ayasse for the files.